Why Business Students Should Care About Ethics

 When you’re at work and caught up in an endless surge of deadlines, performance reviews and company earnings, it’s easy to lose sight of what makes companies successful: teamwork and personal connection.
 We’re in a time when many company leaders are more prone to abandon struggling companies and their employees to preserve their own financial stability.
 New generations of business professionals need ethical thinking to develop better solutions for handling major corporate dilemmas and situations.

 Having defined ethics helps you make tough decisions.

 Studying ethics within business, both in theory and practice, enables students to learn about real-world challenges business professionals face.
 Knowing which elements require consideration early on can help you make decisions that preserve honesty and integrity throughout the rest of your professional life.

 Your coursework should reinforce doing the right thing.
 Business ethics act as guideposts for how you do your job, manage people and make decisions so that you always make good business sense.
 Take a few notes from some of the once-were corporate giants.
 Their ethical lapses did more harm than garden-variety business mistakes.

-Emad Rahim, DM, PMP is a PMI Certified Project Management Professional® and the University Dean of Business and Management at Colorado Technical University.
-Watch him speak about overcoming adversity or connect with him on Twitter @CTUBusiness.
+Emad Rahim, DM, PMP is a PMI Certified Project Management Professional® and a CTU Faculty member for Business and Management degrees.
+Watch him speak about overcoming adversity.

 Stay in the know.
 Subscribe to CTU’s blog and receive fresh updates directly to your inbox.